tthew/jobs/senior-frontend-developer.md

 ### Your tasks

-- Developing consoles and dashboards for the teams in the affected countries.
+- Developing consoles and dashboards for the teams in the affected countries
+- Working on existing products and developing new features

 ### Sounds good to you?
 Contact us!